Tom Manders (Dutch artist)

 Antoon (Tom) Manders was a Dutch artist, comedian and cabaret performer.
 In later role, he became better known as Dorus.

 Biography

 Although his birth was officially recorded as having occurred on 24 October, he was actually born on the 23rd.
-His father had him registered one day later because, for a child born on Sunday, he would not get a day off work.
+His father had him registered one day later because he would not get a day off work for a child born on Sunday.

 Already at a young age, his talent for drawing became apparent.
 He attended the Royal Academy of Art in The Hague, Netherlands for 3 years and was active, among other things, as an advertisement painter and designer of posters.
-Later he also designed decors for theatre and cabaret, regularly for Lou Bandy, Wim Kan and theatre Carré in Amsterdam.
+Later he also designed decors for theatre and cabaret regularly for Lou Bandy, Wim Kan and theatre Carré in Amsterdam.

 During World War II, Manders had to work in Germany but after half a year, he fled from his job as a painter.
 Because of Wim Kan, Manders got the idea to start doing cabaret himself, like his older brother Kees.